-3.4.2.1.3 Characterization of State and Federal Jurisdictional Waters.
-Existing information was reviewed and limited field verification was conducted to delimit the boundaries of hydrogeologic features (i.e., watercourses and water bodies) and associated vegetation types that represent federal and State jurisdictional waters that occur within the study area.
-Wetland delineations of the SBR property and limited portions of the DPR property were conducted by SAIC (2004, 2005) and their analysis was incorporated into this RDEIR.
-Field work for this section of the RDEIR was conducted concurrently with the vegetation mapping and characterization conducted on February 7, 2005; March 16, 2005; March 29, 2005; and April 8, 2005.
+9.4.2.1.3 Characterization of State and Federal Jurisdictional Waters.
+Existing information was reviewed and limited field verification was conducted to delimit the boundaries of hydrogeologic features (i.e., watercourses and waterbodies) and associated vegetation types that represent federal and State jurisdictional waters that occur within the study area.
+Wetland delineations of the SBR property and limited portions of the Dos Pueblos Ranch property were conducted by SAIC (2004, 2005) and their analysis was incorporated into this Revised Draft Environmental Impact Report (RDEIR).
+Field work for this section of the RDEIR was conducted concurrently with the vegetation mapping and characterization conducted on 7 February 2005, 16 March 2005, 29 March 2005, and 8 April 2005.
 The acreages of Federal and State jurisdictional waters that may be affected by project construction were estimated using the following procedures:

-- Sketch the watercourse and waterbody features on orthorectified aerial photograph bases at 1 inch equals 0.25 mile (1:15,840) (AirPhotoUSA, flown October 2004, 1 foot resolution). - Visually estimate the upreach and lateral limits of Federal and State jurisdictions for these features based on the indicators for Federal and State waters. - Characterize the existing condition hydrologic parameters for identified hydrogeologic features including designations such as ephemeral, intermittent, and perennial watercourses, water impoundments, swale, etc. - Cross-reference these data sets with National Wetland Inventory, Cowardin System (1979) classification and mapping information for the Dos Pueblos Canyon USGS 7.5-minute series topographic quadrangle available from WetLandMAPS.com (www.charttiff.com/WetLandMaps/main.html). - Cross-reference field observations and mapping with hydrogeologic interpretation of the indicated watercourse flow paths and waterbody boundaries on topographic exhibits of the study area prepared by the applicant. - Cross-reference with the extents of riparian vegetation and prevalent hydrophytic types mapped for the vegetation mapping and vegetation characterization task. - Cross-reference field observations and mapping for consistency with the results provided in SAIC (2004, 2005) and make appropriate adjustments. - Overlay preliminary design project construction footprint areas upon areas delimited as potential Federal and State jurisdictional waters and estimate maximum acreages of potential affects for each individual site.
+- Sketch the watercourse and waterbody features on orthorectified aerial photograph bases at 1 inch equals 0.25 mile (1:15,840) (AirPhotoUSA, flown October 2004, 1 foot resolution). - Visually estimate the upreach and lateral limits of Federal and State jurisdictions for these features based on the indicators for Federal and State waters - Characterize the existing condition hydrologic parameters for identified hydrogeologic features including designations such as ephemeral, intermittent, and perennial watercourses, water impoundments, swale, etc. - Cross-reference these data sets with National Wetland Inventory, Cowardin System (1979) classification and mapping information for the Dos Pueblos Canyon USGS 7.5-minute series topographic quadrangle available from WetLandMAPS.com (www.charttiff.com/WetLandMaps/main.html). - Cross-reference field observations and mapping with hydrogeologic interpretation of the indicated watercourse flow paths and waterbody boundaries on topographic exhibits of the study area prepared by the applicant.

+- Cross-reference with the extents of riparian vegetation and prevalent hydrophytic types mapped for the vegetation mapping and vegetation characterization task. - Cross-reference field observations and mapping for consistency with the results provided in SAIC (2004, 2005) and make appropriate adjustments. - Overlay preliminary design project construction footprint areas upon areas delimited as potential Federal and State jurisdictional waters and estimate maximum acreages of potential affects for each individual site.
 Summarize this information in a potential impacts analysis table.

-As described above, existing information was reviewed and limited field verification was conducted to delimit the boundaries of hydrogeologic features (i.e., watercourses and water bodies) and associated vegetation types that represent federal and State jurisdictional waters that occur within the study area.
+As described above, existing information was reviewed and limited field verification was conducted to delimit the boundaries of hydrogeologic features (i.e., watercourses and waterbodies) and associated vegetation types that represent federal and State jurisdictional waters that occur within the study area.
 Jurisdictional waters on the SBR property were characterized in SAIC (2004, 2005).
+Additional field work for the remainder of the Alternative 1 area was conducted concurrently with the vegetation mapping and vegetation characterization tasks for this report.